 Hard truth first, market research is indeed complicated, but it is mandatory for any business in order to steer the company in the right direction.

-When you perform market research, you will have to answer the following questions:
+When you perform market research for startups, you will have to answer the following questions:

 - Who are the people who might be interested in doing business with me?